jido/Arcadam/README.md

 ```

 Use "+" to force a list item on multiple lines.
 If it is used on an empty
-line, that starts a new paragraph.
-Note that indented blocks don't
+line, that starts a new paragraph inside the list item.
-require a "+".

 ### Styled Blocks